twoentartian/tydi-lang-2/tydi-lang2-syntax.md

 0abc
 ```

-Some specific identifiers are not allowed since they are used as keywords, they are: ```impl, streamlet, int, string, bool, float, instance```
+Some specific identifiers are not allowed since they are used as keywords, they are: ```impl, streamlet, int, string, bool, float, instance, in, out```

 ## Basic types